An Argument Against Recycling

 We will eventually hit the realization that our lifestyles are not sustainable, but the longer we take to do so the more damage we cause.
 We are slowly destroying the place we live.
 We are going about it in such a half assed manner that we are fooling ourselves into thinking progress is being made.
 I propose a massive industrial orgy of one time use convenience products.
 Lets hit bottom and do it with gusto.

-A further argument against recycling: Against Recycling Bottled Water
+An article Against Recycling Bottled Water

 Notes [ + ]